jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ## Troubleshooting
 - See troubleshooting section in the main [README](README.md#troubleshooting) for non-development issues.
-- Most development problems can be resolved by either (a) removing all breakpoints, (b) restarting the watch tasks in terminal window, or (c) restarting vscode.
+- Most extension development problems can be resolved by either:
+	- (a) removing all breakpoints, or
+	- (b) restarting the watch tasks in terminal window, or
+	- (c) restarting vscode.
+- If extension integration tests get stuck while running debug tests, disable all breakpoints in the host vscode environment.
 - If you're not hitting a breakpoint, remove _all_ breakpoints and re-add your breakpoint (see below for more info).
-- If you are stepping in to external code, then it's likely you either hit pause, or you need to remove all breakpoints.
+- If you are stepping in to external code, then it's likely you either hit the pause button, or you need to remove all breakpoints.
 - If your source goes out of sync with debug, kill any watches in the terminal window to force a rebuild.
 - If you are getting invalid errors in the "problems" window, kill any watch tasks in the terminal window to force a rebuild.
 If that fails, restart vscode.
 - If you get an error running "Debug Extension...", set a breakpoint in the `activate()` function.